-The roas member contains an array of objects with four elements each:

-- asn lists the Autonomous System Number of the network authorised to originate a prefix, - prefix has the prefix in slash notation, - maxLength states the maximum prefix length of the announced route, and - ta has the trust anchor from which the authorisation was derived.
+- json The output is in JSON format.
+The list is placed into a member named roas which contains an array of objects with four elements each: - asn lists the Autonomous System Number of the network authorised to originate a prefix, - prefix has the prefix in slash notation, - maxLength states the maximum prefix length of the announced route, and - ta has the trust anchor from which the authorisation was derived.